costinm/tungate/README.md

 # TUN-based gateway.

+Deprecated: gvisor and LwIP moved to costinm/ugate/ext, netstack is no longer maintained upstream, preserved as baseline (was my first tun implementation for android).

 This package is an extension to the costinm/ugate package, providing capture using a TUN device, primarily used for Android.